Jo Merszei

 Joseph Rosa Merszei (born 6 April 1974 in Hong Kong) is an auto racing driver from Macau.

 Career history

 Early years

 Merszei competed in touring car racing in Asia-Pacific and Hong Kong championships between 1991 and 1996.
 He has since competed in many open wheel racing series in Asia and competed in the Formula Three Macau Grand Prix every year between 1999 and 2007, with a best finish of 12th in 2001.

 World Touring Car Championship

-He made his World Touring Car Championship debut for Liqui Moly Team Engstler at the 2009 Guia Race of Macau He again drove for the team in 2010 and 2011 Macau races.
+Merszei made his World Touring Car Championship debut for Liqui Moly Team Engstler at the 2009 Guia Race of Macau He again drove for the team in 2010 and 2011 Macau races.
 He returned to the team for the 2012 Guia Race of Macau, racing the car previously driven by Alex Liu.